Rosy Periwinkle Facts

-The Rosy Periwinkle (what a colorful name) forms a beautiful plant with the botanical version of a split personality.
+- Firstly, the Rosy Periwinkle forms a beautiful plant with incredible botanical usefulness.
 It also holds the distinction of being quite rare and endangered.

-The plant understandably became quite popular as an ornamental plant.
+- The plant also understandably became quite popular as an ornamental plant.
 Despite its delicate appearance, however, it remains an extremely hardy species.

 Rosy Periwinkle Physical Description

-The beautiful Rosy Periwinkle presents itself as either a herbaceous plant or an evergreen shrub (still can’t make up its mind?).
+The beautiful and also highly versatile Rosy Periwinkle presents itself as either a herbaceous plant or an evergreen shrub.

-It grows either vertically or runs along the ground.
-It sometimes attains heights of as much as 3.1 ft (1 m).
+It also grows either vertically or runs along the ground, and sometimes attains heights of as much as 3.1 ft (1 m).

-Their delicate-seeming flowers appear either white with a red center or a dark pink.
+In addition, the delicate-seeming flowers of this marvelous plant appear either white with a red center or a dark pink.

 The leaves typically display a glossy green in color, with a thick leathery texture.

 The fruit of the Rosy Periwinkle develops as an elongated follicle, occurring in pairs.
 Like many plants in its family, the sap of this plant has the consistency of a thick, milky white latex.